-Many adolescents who enter an experimental drug phase in their teens have ruined their lives entirely for one reason or another.
-Opioids are one of the worst possible drugs a teen or (anyone) could experiment with, as it creates a very serious mind and body dependency on the drug.
+Many adolescents who enter an experimental drug phase in their teenage have ruined their lives entirely for one reason or another.
+Teen Opioid Addiction is one of the worsts possible addiction a teen or (anyone) could experiment with, as it creates a very serious mind and body dependency on the drug.

 Opiates: The contents of opiates are obtained naturally from opium, an extract from poppy plants.

 There are two main types of opiates:

 Agonists induce pain-relieving properties by replicating endorphins in the body and releasing opioid-like effects after activating various parts of the brain.
 Fentanyl, morphine, heroin, buprenorphine, oxycodone, and hydrocodone are the most common agonists.
 Agonists are the most addictive opiates.

 - Codeine Teenagers mix codeine with sugary drinks to create “sizzurp” a highly addictive brew.
 Codeine is easy to get because it’s sold over-the-counter.

 - Darvon and Darvocet The FDA banned Darvon and Darvocet because of the adverse side effects and even deaths, but teenagers still buy them on the black market.